 The modern CFO needs better tools

-We wanted to reference a particular blog post by a16z in our line of thought.
-As they say, the COVID crisis has forced businesses to make difficult decisions on resource allocation and cash flow planning.
+The pandemic led to businesses making difficult decisions on resource allocation and cash flow planning.
 And “the person most critical in helping the CEO make those high-stakes calls – the CFO – is more vital than ever.”
-In other words: “over the years, the CFO role has become highly strategic.”

-Having said that, the Californian venture fund is also very frank in expressing its thoughts about the current CFO Suite.
-They believe that the finance tools available haven’t kept pace with the demands on a modern CFO.
-They claim that “none of these software products integrates with each other and none of the data flows from one product to another.”
+“None of these software products integrate with each other and none of the data flows from one product to another.”
 And that’s only in the finance team.
-Apparently, “these products don’t connect to other key systems for sales, HR, and marketing functions.”
-So that means that a lot of manual tasks and email chasing has to go on every month.
+“These products don’t connect to other key systems for sales, HR, and marketing functions.”

 The future of the CFO Suite

 That's why we built Cledara.
 We were the first SaaS management platform integrated with Xero.
-And we are also integrated into Gmail to automate SaaS invoices collection and reconciliation.
-Because we don’t want CFOs wasting their time.
+And we also integrate with Gmail to automate your software subscription invoice collection and reconciliation.